 18. Greige vintage bathroom

 A greige vintage bathroom uses antique-inspired fixtures and soft colors to evoke a sense of nostalgia and elegance.
-A classic clawfoot tub painted in a medium greige on the exterior serves as a charming focal point in the floor tiles in a mix of white and greige create a traditional pattern that feels fresh and updated.
-Vintage-style cross-handle faucets in a polished nickel finish add to the historical feel of the space without looking a repurposed dresser as a vanity, painted in a soft greige, adds a unique and personal touch that makes the bathroom feel truly one-of-a-kind and special.
+A classic clawfoot tub painted in a medium greige on the exterior serves as a charming focal point in the room.
+Hexagonal floor tiles in a mix of white and greige create a traditional pattern that feels fresh and updated.
+Vintage-style cross-handle faucets in a polished nickel finish add to the historical feel of the space without looking old-fashioned.
+Using a repurposed dresser as a vanity, painted in a soft greige, adds a unique and personal touch that makes the bathroom feel truly one-of-a-kind and special.

 19. Greige cottage bathroom